 Reported cases include: R v Sefton MBC ex parte Help the Aged and others 4 All ER 532; 3 FRC 573; (1997) 1 CCLR 57; (1997) 38 BMLR 135 , CA R v NW Lancashire HA ex p A, D & G 1 WLR 977; 2 FCR 525; (1999) 2 CCLR 419; (1999) Times 24 August, CA R v Coventry ex p Carton and others (2001) 4 CCLR 41 R v Birmingham City Council ex p Killigrew (2000) 3 CCLR 109 Representing Help the Aged and Age Concern as interveners in the House of Lords in YL (by her litigation friend the Official Solicitor) v Birmingham City Council and others UKHL 27

 Recent work Since leaving practice, Jean has been Legal Officer with Help the Aged (now Age UK) and Specialist Legal Trainer for Carers UK.
 Jean is also an Associate Tutor at Sussex University, teaching adult social care law and policy to social work graduate and undergraduate students.

-Publications Jean is a member of the editorial board of Community Care Law reports and a contributing author to the fifth (current) edition of Clements and Thompson’s Community Care and the Law, Legal Action Group 2011.
-She has written and co-written articles for Elderly Client Advisor, Judicial Review and Legal Action, as well as contributing to publications produced jointly by SCIE and Carers UK and to Department of Health guidance.
+Publications Jean is a member of the editorial boards of Elder Law Journal and Community Care Law reports, and a contributing author to the fifth (current) edition of Clements and Thompson’s Community Care and the Law, Legal Action Group 2011.
+She has also written and co-written articles for Elderly Client Advisor, Judicial Review and Legal Action, as well as contributing to publications produced jointly by SCIE and Carers UK and to Department of Health guidance.